 1845 Ocean Boulevard near Ithaca Avenue

 Formerly Westbury Beach Club, this seaside retreat suffered severe damage from Hurricanes Sandy and Irene and is under new management.
 The Shores at Atlantic Beach is actually made up of a pair of beach clubs.
 There are many different pricing options for cabanas at each site, all with cabin boy service.
-A family of four will spend anywhere from $2,780 to $9,000 at the Main Club, including accommodations.
-The smaller, more secluded West Club ranges from $4,600 to $8,400 and offers a more private slice of beach, plus you can enjoy full access to the Main Club.
+Family memberships run anywhere from $2,875 to $9,500 (kids are an additional $250-$350 each) at the Main Club, including accommodations.
+The smaller, more secluded West Club ranges from $4,725 to $8,650 and offers a more private slice of beach, plus you can enjoy full access to the Main Club.
 Amenities include a pool, cafe, changing room, and valet parking.

 The Sunny Atlantic Beach Club has pools, a sand court, and plenty of kid-friendly fun.
 Photo courtesy the club